yeacreate-opensources/Nscreen_32/readme.md

 Used for the LVGL demo.And touch screen driver included.
 ```

-###  Note 1: Adapting 3 old demos
+###  Note: Adapting 3 old demos

-Above 3 demos are adapted for new `platform_packages: framework-arduinoespressif32` and new version toolchain.
+Original Nscreen_32 demos cannot used with latest Arduino framework.
+I adapt above 3 demos for new `platform_packages: framework-arduinoespressif32` and new version toolchain.

 Current toolchain is as below: